-(a) General Requirements.
-Determine the ride quality of finished pavement surfaces, including overlaid bridge approach slabs and overlaid bridge decks.
 In the presence of the Inspector, measure the pavement surface profile according to PTM No. 428.
-Provide the resultant International Roughness Index (IRI) data to the Representative.
-The Representative will determine payment for each ride-quality lot based on the IRI.
+Provide daily calibration results to the Representative before taking any measurements.
+Provide the raw unfiltered data files and a summary printout of the resultant International Roughness Index (IRI) data and Mean Roughness Index (MRI) values to the Representative within 24 hours of taking measurements.
+The Representative will determine payment for each ride-quality lot based on the MRI.

-Measure the pavement surface of the following excluded areas separate from the pavement surface profile of ride-quality lots.
-The Representative will not include measurements from excluded areas to determine lot incentive payment.
+Measure the pavement surface of the following excluded areas separate from the pavement surface profile of ridequality lots.
+The Representative will not include measurements from excluded areas to determine lot incentive payment;

-- Pavement surfaces not constructed as a full-depth overlay, as indicated, such as the vertical transition areas at the limits of paving and at the approaches to bridges. - Bridge decks unless overlaid. - Ramps less than 1,500 feet in length. - Tapered pavement less than 12 feet wide. - Shoulders, medians, and other pavement surfaces indicated. - Pavement from 5 feet before and up to 5 feet after any appurtenances such as water boxes, manholes, railroad tracks, and inlets extending out into the pavement. - Partial lots less than 100 feet. - Roadways with a posted speed limit of 40 miles per hour or lower. - Pavement that is not reconstructed with at least two of the following operations: profile milling, scratch course, leveling course, binder course, and wearing course, and on bridge decks only, a waterproofing membrane. - (b) Lot Size.
-A full lot is 528 feet of a single pavement lane.
-The Representative will designate lots starting at the beginning limit of paving and continuing to the ending limit of paving for each pavement lane and ramp that is 12 feet or wider.
-Do not include the length of excluded areas in the 528 feet.
+- Pavement surfaces not constructed as a full-depth overlay, as indicated, such as the vertical transition areas at the limits of paving and at the approaches to bridges. - Bridge decks unless overlaid. - Ramps less than 1,500 feet in length. - Tapered pavements. - Shoulders, medians, and other pavement surfaces indicated. - Pavement from 5 feet before and up to 5 feet after any appurtenances such as water boxes, manholes, railroad tracks, and inlets extending out into the pavement. - Partial lots less than 100 feet - Roadways with a posted speed limit of 40 miles per hour or lower.